 - Colors and brightness in the preview may differ from the final picture. - Only pictures created with this camera can be selected.
-Pictures created with other models cannot be selected. - The overlay will be the same size as the smallest of the two component pictures. - The overlay has the same photo info (including date of recording, metering, shutter speed, aperture, shooting mode, exposure compensation, focal length, and picture orientation) and values for white balance and Picture Control as the first of the two pictures selected.
+Pictures created with other models cannot be selected. - The overlay will include only pictures created with the same options selected for [Image area] > [Choose image area] in the photo shooting menu. - The image quality setting for the completed overlay is that of the highest quality picture it contains. - Overlays that include NEF (RAW) pictures will be saved at an image quality of [JPEG/HEIF fine★]. - All JPEG pictures in the overlay must be the same size. - The size of overlays that include both NEF (RAW) and JPEG images is determined by the JPEG picture. - The overlay has the same photo info (including date of recording, metering, shutter speed, aperture, shooting mode, exposure compensation, focal length, and picture orientation) and values for white balance and Picture Control as the first of the two pictures selected.
 Copyright information, however, is not copied to the new picture.
 The comment is similarly not copied; instead, the comment currently active on the camera, if any, is appended.